Boris Johnson's resignation: his speech as text

 And the tireless Conservatives and supporters whose selfless campaigning makes our democracy possible.
 I would like to thank the wonderful staff here at Checkers – here at Number 10, and of course at Checkers.
 And by the way, the wonderful detectives of the Protection Force (Protection Force), the one group, who never drop out.

-I would like to thank the incomparable British Civil Service for all the help and support they have given to our police, ambulance services and of course the wonderful NHS who helped extend my tenure at critical moments, as well as our armed services and our authorities who are so admired around the world.
+I would like to thank the incomparable British Civil Service for all the help and support they have given to our police, ambulance services and of course the wonderful NHS who in critical moments helped extend my tenure, as well as our armed forces and authorities, who are so admired around the world.

 And the tireless Conservatives and supporters, whose selfless campaigning makes our democracy possible.
 I would like to thank the wonderful staff here at Checkers – here at Number 10 and of course at Checkers.
 Incidentally, our amazing investigators from the security team are the only group that has never leaked.

-Above all, I want to thank you, the British public, for the tremendous privilege you have given me and I want you to know that from now on, until the new Prime Minister takes office, your interests and that of the Government will be served. from the country on.
+Above all, I want to thank you, the British public, for the tremendous privilege you have given me and I want you to know that from now on, until the appointment of the new Prime Minister, your interests and that of the Government will be served. from the country on.

 Being prime minister is an education in itself.
 I have traveled to every part of the UK and, in addition to the beauty of our natural world, I have found so many people who have such boundless British authenticity and are very willing to tackle old problems in new ways I know that even if things sometimes seem dark now, our future together is golden.